markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 @Todo screen shot of console dataTransfer property

-Eventhough we aren't transfer files, we can use this property to store the data of our element so the information can convey to the `drop` event.
+Even though we aren't transfer files, we can use this property to store the data of our element so the information can convey to the `drop` event.
 Although it appears that the actual element is being moved, in actuality the element never moved, but we need to keep a reference to it.
 We can use dataTransfer property to do this.

 We will need to save this element's `data-task-id` attribute in the `dataTransfer` property in order for the next event to have access to this `id`.